 Two years ago, Elvira’s relationship with her partner broke down.
 She had previously faced abuse from her ex-husband that caused her to get into debt and lose her flat.
 She moved in with her then partner but ended up needing to leave as they were regularly fighting.
 She was being threatened by him and continually criticised.

-She gradually become more comfortable with the environment and started to participate in the activities available at the Hostel.
+She gradually become more comfortable with the environment and started to participate in the activities available at the accommodation.
 Elvira was formerly a professional chef and has been cooking for other residents and even taught some of them to cook.

 “I like cooking.
 So sometimes we do cooking activities.
 I’ve done quite a lot, like pizzas.
 I’ve done lasagna.
 I made pasta once, and everyone really devoured it.”